 Look at the results carefully.
-Two results, 3 and 4, look “richer” because they contain ratings, votes, and reviews.
+Two results, three and four, look richer because they contain ratings, votes, and reviews.
 The fourth result even displays the calorie information.

 Which result would you be tempted to click on?
-It depends on what you’re looking for, of course, but I headed straight for results 3 and 4.
+Of course, it depends on what you’re looking for, but we headed straight for results three and four.

 Why?
-Because the rich results told me that the site would not only help me learn how to make blackberry sauce but also provide reviews from people who have made it before.
+The rich results told us that the site would help to learn how to make blackberry sauce and provide reviews from people who have made it before.

-Plus, I know how long it will take me to make it.
-I can also have the confidence that other people did it and liked it.
-And I can even find out how many calories I’ll be consuming when I eat it.
+Plus, we know how long it will take us to make it.
+We can also have the confidence that other people did it and liked it.
+And we can even find out how many calories We’ll consume when we eat it.

 See the power?

-Visually, rich results will help you bring in the traffic.
+Visually, rich results will help you bring in traffic.

 Currently, Google supports rich snippets for the following:

-- Articles (AMP-only, I’ll get to this later)
+- Articles (AMP-only, we’ll get to this later)